Agnes Bennett: World War I

-In 1915, Bennett became the first female commissioned officer in the British Army, when as a captain she worked as a medical officer in war hospitals in Cairo.
-When the work came to an end she sailed for England, uncertain of what to do next.
+Agnes Bennett was the first women doctor in both the New Zealand Medical Corps, and the Royal Army Medical Corps based in Egypt during the Gallipoli campaign.
+While she had the rank and pay of captain, she did not receive a commission.
+When the first stationary hospital was established in Cairo, she was let go from the hospital New Zealand using.
+She was then appointed Senior Resident Medical Officer in the Imperial Infectious Diseases Hospital.
 Almost immediately, she met up with Elsie Inglis in London who asked her to work with the Scottish Women's Hospitals.
 On 2 August 1916, the America Unit, in the command of Bennett, reached Southampton preparatory to embarking on the hospital ship Dunluce Castle for Salonika.
 The ship arrived in Salonika on 13 August and on the 17th of that month, Bennett travelled by car to visit the proposed campsite.

 Originally intended as a base hospital at Salonika, the unit's status was changed.
 As the only hospital for the use of the defeated Third Serbian Army, it would now be situated near the front, acting more or less as a casualty clearing station.
 Finally, on 7 September 1916, the first vehicles of her thirty-nine car convoy (Mrs. Harley's Unit included), left Salonika on the road to Ostrovo Lake.
 By 11 September, Bennett was able to record the Ostrovo Unit "The hospital is gradually getting into being-progress slow, partly on account of labour."
 By 28 September, she was writing: "We have admitted 204 patients up to today; ten of the staff are ill which means 14 off work..."